xgr-network/XGR/docs/ui/test-suite/xgr_testsuite_guide.md

 ### Bundle import

 Use **Bundle import** if you start from a bundle and want the Test Suite to create a local test plan.

+A bundle is not yet a test plan.
+Bundle import first reads the bundle, then creates a prepared bundle entry.
+Only after review do you create one or more local test plans from it.

 Steps: